xeago/gradblog/graduation/extended-abstract.md

   50 million video views per month.
 VideofyMe is a global service that has paid more than 1,000,000 USD to its members.
 > # YOU
-  We are looking for talented developers who have worked with and build social media tools.
+  We are looking for talented developers who have worked with and built social media tools.
 We want you to have a good understanding of how users think and what they want to achieve.
 You should know what the important triggers in social media are, and what it is which makes